Chart Color Schemes

 Williamstown has a typical household mix, with a fairly typical median household size

-Family households constitute 71.7% of all households, including 35.8% couples with children, 25.8% couples without children, and 9.1% single parent families.
-Non-family households comprise the remaining 28.3%, with lone person households at 26.7% and group households making up 1.6%.
-The median household size is 2.5 people, which aligns with the Greater Melbourne average.
+Family households account for 71.7% of all households, including 35.8% couples with children, 25.8% couples without children, and 9.1% single parent families.
+Non-family households constitute the remaining 28.3%, with lone person households at 26.7% and group households comprising 1.6% of the total.
+The median household size is 2.5 people, aligning with the Greater Melbourne average.

 Frequently Asked Questions - Households